What would cause a person to have white stool? Should I be concerned?

 White stool isn't normal and should be evaluated promptly by a doctor.
-White stool is caused by a lack of bile, which may indicate a serious underlying problem.
+White or clay-like stool is caused by a lack of bile, which may indicate a serious underlying problem.

 Bile is a digestive fluid produced by the liver and stored in the gallbladder.
 Stool gets its normal brownish color from bile, which is excreted into the small intestine during the digestive process.
 If the liver doesn't produce bile or if bile is obstructed from leaving the liver, stool will be light colored or white.

 - AskMayoExpert.
-Neonatal cholestasis: How is neonatal cholestasis diagnosed?
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014
+Neonatal cholestasis.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2017.

 - Johnson LR.
 Gastrointestinal Physiology.
 8th ed.
 Philadelphia, Pa.: Elsevier Mosby; 2014. https://www.clinicalkey.com.
 Accessed Oct.
 9, 2014.